juliaconts/cmsc124-proglang/README.md

 identifiers are case-sensitive, ex. fooBar != foobar

-identifiers only accept letters, digits (if they are not the first character), and underlines(_)
+identifiers only accept letters, digits (if they are not the first character), and underscore(_)

 Comments
 [Describe the syntax for comments and whether nested comments are supported]